pekwm/pekwm/doc/overview.md

 Release tabralls are named pekwm-0.2.0.tar.gz and pekwm-0.2.0.tar.bz2.
-Although it doesn't matter which you get, keep in mind that the .bz2 is smaller.
+Although it doesn't matter which you get, keep in mind that the .bz2 is smaller in comparison.

-Generally pekwm from GIT is stable enough for everyday use and should in most cases be a safe bet to get all the latest functionality.
+Generally speaking, pekwm from GIT is stable enough for everyday use and should, in most cases, be a safe bet to get all the latest functionality.

 ### Getting prebuilt pekwm packages

-pekwm is available as a package on many Linux and BSD distributions, see your distribution for details.
+pekwm is available as a package on many Linux and BSD distributions, for further details, refer to your distribution.

 Compiling pekwm
 ---------------

-This chapter will help you get pekwm compiled.
+This chapter will help you compile pekwm.

 ### Unpacking the Archive

 The first step to compiling pekwm is to unpack the archive.
-Unpacking it depends on which version you downloaded:
+Unpacking depends on which version you downloaded:

 ```
 tar -zxvf pekwm-0.2.0.tar.gz